Referral Fraud

 Freeze rewards

 Automatically freeze or void referrals where abuse is suspected or the referred account scores below your threshold.
-The referral doesn't count, the bonus doesn't accrue, and the fraudster gets nothing for their effort.
-Clean, quick, and decisive.
+The referral doesn't count and the bonus doesn't accrue, so the scheme returns nothing on the investment.

 Restrict fraudsters

 Reduce or revoke referral privileges for accounts that show a pattern of fraudulent referrals.
-The referrer's link automatically stops working or their bonus rate drops to zero.
-They can still use your product, but the referral abuse vector is shut down.
+The referrer's link stops working or the bonus rate drops to zero.
+They can still use your product, but the referral vector is closed.

 Require engagement

-Only pay referral bonuses after the referred user demonstrates genuine engagement with real usage over time, not just completing a signup checklist.
-You can even use the scores from Dregs to evaluate which referrals are eligible for rewards!
+Pay referral bonuses only after the referred user demonstrates genuine engagement over time, rather than for completing a signup checklist.
+You can use Dregs scores to decide which referrals qualify.

 Referral fraud only pays off if the payout goes through.
-With Dregs webhooks feeding scores and relationship data to your application in real time, fraudulent referrals can be frozen before a single bonus is issued — protecting your budget around the clock.
+With Dregs webhooks feeding scores and relationship data to your application the moment activity happens, fraudulent referrals can be frozen before a single bonus is issued, protecting your budget around the clock.

 Referral fraud is closely related to duplicate account abuse.
-If someone is gaming your referral program, they're almost certainly creating multiple accounts too — and Dregs catches both patterns with the same integration.
+Anyone gaming your referral program is almost certainly creating multiple accounts too, and Dregs catches both patterns with the same integration.

 Stop referral fraud before it drains your program.